Wizo: 1986–2005

-In 1994, their next CD, Uuaarrgh! (onomatopoeic, like a big "ouch", as in comics) was released, which sold 100,000 copies.
 Later that year, due to the "glorification of violence" and "illegal anti-state statements" present in the song "Kein Gerede" ("No idle talk"), the album Bleib Tapfer was indexed by the Federal Department for Media Harmful to Young Persons and was only available to be sold to adults through very restricted channels.

-Wizo performed at the Chaos Days in 1994.
+In 1994, WIZO performed at the Chaos Days in Hannover.
+This also made headlines, among other places in the Tagesschau.
+The band later wrote a song about this experience, titled Chaostage 94.

-In 1995, Wizo released Herrenhandtasche ("Man purse") and performed on the Warped Tour.
+In 1995, WIZO released Herrenhandtasche ("Man purse") and performed on the Warped Tour.
 Later that year, the band opened for Die Ärzte.
+In the summer of 1995, WIZO toured the USA on the inaugural year of the Vans Warped Tour.
+Among other things, during this tour they moderated the VIVA-program "Wah Wah".
+After this tour they opened for Die Ärzte on their tour "Eine Frage der Ehre".

-In 1996, Wizo's lineup changed; Ingo Hahn replaced their long-standing drummer, Charly Zasko, and he and Axel "are fortunately no longer in contact."
-With Ingo, "Doof wie Scheiße" ("Dumb as Shit") was also recorded.
+In 1996 WIZO gave a concert at the Bizarre-Festivals in Cologne in front of 35,000 people.
+This concert was broadcast by MTV and the WDR.
+When the band asked the producer and cameramen not to block the view of the audience, as they had done for NOFX, filming was stopped.
+Kurth and Genserowski damaged some of the cameras.
+Axel has said that the band was sued over this incident, and this is the reason that they no longer play large festival shows.
+In 1996, WIZO's lineup also changed; Ingo Hahn replaced their long-standing drummer, Charly Zasko, and he and Axel "are fortunately no longer in contact."
+The single Doof wie Scheiße (English translation: "Dumb as Shit") was recorded with Ingo before he left the band.

 In 1997, the band released Weihnachten stinkt! ("Christmas stinks!"), a split EP with the Japanese punk band Hi-Standard.
 The band also received a criminal complaint from Wilhelm Gegenfurtner, the Vicar General of the Roman Catholic Diocese of Regensburg over their depiction of a crucified pig on their album Uuaarrgh! and on t-shirts, which he claimed violated Germany's blasphemy law, §166 StGB for "Defamation of religious denominations, religious societies and World view associations".
-The band offered to stop selling the T-Shirt if the Catholic Church put a sign on the Judensau, an anti-semitic carving on the Regensburg Cathedral dating to 1330.
+The band offered to stop selling the T-shirt if the Catholic Church put a sign on the Judensau, an anti-semitic carving on the Regensburg Cathedral dating to 1330.
 The artwork is censored from later pressings of the album with a reference to a court decision.

-In 1998, WIZO released Kraut & Rüben EP ("Cabbage and Carrots", also "higgledy piggledy") on the label Fat Wreck Chords, containing the songs that were already popular in Germany, but unknown to the rest of the world.
+In 1998, WIZO released Kraut & Rüben EP ("Cabbage and Carrots", also "higgledy piggledy") on the label Fat Wreck Chords, containing songs that were already popular in Germany, but unknown to the rest of the world.
 That year, Herr Guhl replaced Ingo as drummer.

 In September 2004, WIZO made a first in the music industry by releasing a single on USB flash drive, titled as the Stick EP.
 In addition to five high bitrate MP3s, it also included a video, pictures, lyrics, and tabs.